 - Properties: It’s classified as an emollient, demulcent, diuretic, narcotic, antiseptic, anodyne, bacteriocyte, alterative, vermicide, antiasthmatic, antispasmodic, anticatarrhal, and vulnerary.

 - Uses: Often used as a febrifuge.

 A decoction of the basis in either water or wine is beneficial for the treatment of fevers of all types.
 The same decoction gargled will relieve toothache.
-If red hot steel is quenched during a hot decoction of mullein that preparation is beneficial for treating bleeding dysentery also as increasing urination.
+If red hot steel is quenched during a hot decoction of mullein that preparation is beneficial for treating bleeding dysentery also as increased urination.

-While seldom used these days, it is a potent lymphatic drainer and a decoction of both the root and the leaves can be topically applied as a fomentation for tumors, swollen glands, including enlarged thyroid gland and throat inflammation.
+While seldom used these days, it is a potent lymphatic drainer and a decoction of both the root and the leaves can be topically applied as a fomentation for tumors, swollen glands, including the enlarged thyroid gland and throat inflammation.
 The seeds have narcotic properties and can be used to poison fish.
 The seeds alongside the leaves boiled in wine are often applied topically to prolong splinters and thorns embedded within the flesh.

-And that is oil made by macerating the fresh flowers in olive oil is used as ear drops to relive earache.
+And that is oil made by macerating the fresh flowers in olive oil is used as ear drops to relieve earache.
 Also, this oil can be used topically to relieve the pain and inflammation of hemorrhoids.
 A handful of the dried and powdered flowers will assuage intestinal pains and inflammations.
 The powder of the dried flowers is also beneficial for various intestinal pains and colic.

-You can order the product HERE
+You can order the mullein dried leaves HERE